Exploring Non-Clinical Career Paths for Nurse Practitioners

 3. Health Informatics

-Health informatics is a rapidly growing field that focuses on the use of technology to manage and analyze healthcare data.
-NPs interested in health informatics can work as clinical informaticists, helping to design and implement electronic health record (EHR) systems, analyze data to improve patient outcomes and ensure compliance with regulatory requirements.
+Health informatics is a rapidly growing field that focuses on using technology to manage and analyze healthcare data.
+NPs interested in health informatics can work as clinical informaticists, helping to design and implement electronic health record (EHR) systems, analyze data to improve patient outcomes, and ensure compliance with regulatory requirements.
 A Master’s degree in Health Informatics or a related field is typically required for these positions.

 4. Pharmaceutical Industry